EgemennSahin/evoly-map/README.md

 #### **Caching data**

 The API's caching system which caches data from DynamoDB.
-This technique ensures that the initial loading speed of a set of coordinates is normal, and subsequent loading speeds are minimized by retrieving data from the cache.
+This technique ensures that the initial loading speed of a set of coordinates is standard, and subsequent loading speeds are minimized by retrieving data from the cache.

 This technique not only enhances the application's speed but also minimizes network costs since DynamoDB is only called once per coordinate set per user.